czhou578/Wordament-Wordle-v2/my-app/errors.md

   - specify an outDir to build folder name, and exclude the outDir in the build process in tsconfig.json

 - ncu, short for npm-check-update, which you have to install separately.

   - ncu -u to update all the dependencies in package.json

+- must have all the proper scripts set up in package.json before adding new ones in .yml file.